 Strategy is not a luxury for SMEs

-Mobas Brand Strategist Katie recently read an article by Colin Lewis in Marketing Week and felt compelled to write a reply to argue why strategy shouldn’t be seen as a luxury that is out of the reach of small businesses.
-Here’s Katie’s response in her own words.
+Mobas’ Head of Brand Strategy and Insight, Katie Vickery, explains why a marketing strategy shouldn’t be seen as a luxury that is out of the reach of small businesses.

 Gone are the days when the marketing tactics you had to choose from were essentially a combination of outdoor display, press advertising, TV and PR.
 There’s a whole heap of cost-effective tactics that mean SMEs can target their ideal customer easily and with just a small spend, including social media, PPC and even TV using digital TV targeting.
-Colin’s view of marketing is that you need big bucks to reach your audience so why bother? – and this simply isn’t true.
+The traditional view of marketing is that you need big bucks to reach your audience, but this simply isn’t true.

 But how does a business know which tactics to choose from?
-Well, that’s where your marketing strategy comes in, which is why it’s so crucial for SMEs to invest in this.
-Rather than taking a scattergun approach to marketing and wasting vital funds, knowing who you’re targeting, what you’re targeting them with and why they might buy from you (rather than your competitor) is a very powerful vehicle to growth.
+Well, that’s where your marketing strategy comes in, which is why it’s so crucial for SMEs to invest in getting one in place.
+Rather than taking a scattergun approach to marketing and wasting vital funds, knowing who you’re targeting, what you’re targeting them with and why they might buy from you (rather than your competitors) can be a very powerful vehicle to growth.
 Larger companies may have the luxury of being able to take a ‘test and learn’ approach to some of their marketing tactics, but an SME needs to get closer to their audience and understand where they’re consuming content, because they don’t have money to waste.

 In terms of the brand itself, as an SME you’re more likely to have a highly motivated audience in terms of your own employees.
 Yes, they might be juggling tighter budgets and working longer hours in order to help grow the business, but this passion for the firm they’re working for – rather than clocking in and clocking out as anonymous employees of a big corporate – gives brands a huge opportunity to engage them as brand advocates.